Can AI-Generated Persuasion Be Detected? Persuaficial Benchmark and AI vs. Human Linguistic Differences: Introduction

 To address RQ2, we conducted an analysis using the StyloMetrix tool\footnote{\url{https://github.com/ZILiAT-NASK/StyloMetrix}}, which generates fully interpretable and reproducible vectors representing a wide range of linguistic features in text \cite{okulska2023stylometrix}.
 Prior work shows that StyloMetrix performs well on persuasion detection with classical machine learning \cite{modzelewski-etal-2023-dshacker, modzelewski2024bilingual}, underscoring its suitability for studying the linguistic features of persuasive texts.
 In our analysis, we examined the full range of linguistic features offered by open-source StyloMetrix.

 Our main contributions are summarized as: \begin{itemize}[nosep, leftmargin=*] \item We introduce Persuaficial, a novel persuasion benchmark with approximately 65k multilingual texts generated via four controllable approaches with four LLMs. \item We are the first to investigate whether persuasive text generated by LLMs is harder to detect than human-written persuasive text.
 We conduct this analysis across four LLMs and 16 controllable generation settings, providing a comprehensive evaluation of detection difficulty across diverse persuasive text generation approaches. \item Our work is the first to characterize the linguistic differences between LLM-generated and human-written English persuasive texts.
-Our analysis encompasses 196 distinct linguistic features. \end{itemize} We release our codebase, dataset and all prompts\footnote{\href{https://anonymous.4open.science/r/Persuaficial-26EC/}{anonymous.4open.science/r/Persuaficial-26EC/}}.
+Our analysis encompasses 196 distinct linguistic features. \end{itemize} We release our codebase, dataset and all prompts\footnote{\href{https://github.com/ArkadiusDS/Persuaficial}{https://github.com/ArkadiusDS/Persuaficial}}.